What is a Slab?

 Types of Waffle slabs:

-Based on the shape of Pods (PVC Trays) They are classified into different types some of them are:
+Based on the shape of Pods (PVC Trays) waffle slabs are classified into the following types:

 - Triangular pod system